 And?
 I do.
 I totally remember that one time when there were no pictures and it turned out to be a Kingdom Mirror.

 But The Kingdom Mirror wasn’t $2,000… so for twelve months, I ignored Self’s instructions to email, hurry, go, buy, faster, now, run.

 HOWEVER.
-It looks like 2016 is the year I surrender responsibility for what comes and goes in this house and just delegate all decision-making to Self.
+It looks like this is the year I surrender responsibility for what comes and goes in this house and just delegate all decision-making to Self.